tluijken/tluijken.github.io/_posts/2023-04-05-functional-programming-in-csharp.md

 ```

-This does the exact same as the imerative checks before, but split up and names
+This accomplishes the same result as the previous imperative approach, but with
-properly.

-Now, we can create a `Validate` extention method where we would pass in all of
+the validations split up into named functions.

+Now, we can further improve this by using a higher-order function to aggregate
-the validation functions.
+over the validation functions.
+We can create a Validate extension method that
+takes in all of the validation functions as arguments.

 ```csharp
 public static bool Validate<T>(this T @this, params Func<T, bool>[] predicates) => predicates.All(p => p(@this));
 ```

-Now, the cool part about using the `All` method on the predicates, is that it
+The All method used on the predicates is a useful feature because it returns
-returns `false` as soon as one of the predicates fails to return true.
-This is
+false as soon as one of the predicates fails to return true, which is equivalent
-the same equivalent of the early `return false` statements in the imperative
+to the early return false statements used in the imperative implementation.
+By
-implementation.

-To wrap this up by calling the `Validate` method on the phonenumber itself.
+using the `Validate` method on the phone number itself, we can easily validate the
+number using a declarative approach with more readable code that focuses on what
+we want rather than how we want to validate it.

 ```csharp
 private static bool ValidateDutchPhoneNumberFunctional(string dutchPhoneNumber) =>
     dutchPhoneNumber.Validate(